Loading...

 TL;DR

-An ensemble of two algorithms (70% Logistic Regression, 30% Histogram-based Gradient Boosting) processes 154 features across 16 NHL seasons to produce a win probability for each game.
-The model is validated using walk-forward testing, meaning it only ever "sees" past data when predicting future games.
+A logistic regression model (C=0.01) processes 158 features across 16 NHL seasons to produce a win probability for each game.
+The model is validated using 5-fold walk-forward testing across 6,560 games, meaning it only ever "sees" past data when predicting future games.
 Check the performance page for the full track record.

 For every scheduled NHL game, PuckCast outputs a win probability for each team.
 Not a score prediction, not a point spread.
 A calibrated probability between 0% and 100% that reflects how likely each side is to win in regulation, overtime, or a shootout.
 These probabilities power the daily picks on the predictions page.

-The backbone of the model.
 Linear, stable, and well-calibrated.
 It finds the strongest signal in the data without overfitting to noise.
-Handles the majority of predictions because hockey outcomes are driven more by steady team-level trends than exotic non-linear interactions.
+With ~6,500 games of training data, simpler models outperform more complex architectures because hockey outcomes are driven by steady team-level trends.

 Win rates, goal differentials, expected goals, and scoring trends across multiple rolling windows (3, 5, 10, 20 games).
 Captures both short-term momentum and longer-term quality.